Black box car insurance

 Do you need something different from black box car insurance?

-*51% of consumers could save £257.97 on their car insurance.
+*51% of consumers could save £262.01on their car insurance.
 The saving was calculated by comparing the cheapest price found with the average of the next three cheapest prices quoted by insurance providers on Seopa Ltd’s insurance comparison website.
-This is based on representative cost savings from January 2021 data.
+This is based on representative cost savings from May 2021 data.
 The savings you could achieve are dependent on your individual circumstances and how you selected your current insurance supplier.